 Similar to the UK Gambling Commission, the Danish authority has become a trusted and respected organisation due to its tough stance on underage gambling, responsible gambling and anti-money laundering.

 They tend to take a play-first approach and have been known to impose heavy fines on operators who do not comply with their stringent regulations.
 The Danish Gambling Authority are also notoriously strict in who they award licences to which helps to minimise the risk of players encountering rogue operators.

 Risks of Using the Danish Gambling Authority Licence

-For operators, being licensed by one of the strictest authorities in the world will mean investing in additional player safety procedures and staying ahead of any future legislation changes.
-The DGA carries out annual checks on licensed casinos and is not afraid to issue fines or revoke licenses if their conditions are not being met.
+For operators, being licenced by one of the strictest authorities in the world will mean investing in additional player safety procedures and staying ahead of any future legislation changes.
+The DGA carries out annual checks on licenced casinos and is not afraid to issue fines or revoke licences if their conditions are not being met.